 Many people don’t know what to do after getting hurt in a car accident.
 It’s an overwhelming experience, especially if there are severe injuries.
 If you want to pursue compensation from the at-fault driver, the following steps will help protect your case:

-Hire a lawyer.
-Contact DeMayo Law Offices, LLP to speak with one of our Charlotte drunk driver accident lawyers.
+- Hire a lawyer.
+Contact DeMayo Law Offices to speak with a Charlotte drunk driver accident law firm.
 People who choose to seek legal representation have a better chance of recovering the maximum monetary award than those who don’t.

 What Are Damages?